 I mean, I liked the poems that I memorized, but poetry in general still seemed super intimidating to me, and I always cringed a little at the poetry units in my English classes.

-Despite all our poetry memorizing in my childhood, I don’t remember reading almost any books of poetry just for fun (apologies to my parents if we did indeed read hundreds of poetry picture books and I simply can’t remember any of them).
+Despite all our poetry memorizing in my childhood, I don’t remember reading almost any poetry books just for fun (apologies to my parents if we did indeed read hundreds of poetry picture books and I simply can’t remember any of them).

-I’ve made an effort over the past few years to check out more books of poetry, read them aloud to my children, and introduce them to more poets so they’re familiar and comfortable with the most famous English poets and their works.
+I’ve made an effort over the past few years to check out more poetry books, read them aloud to my children, and introduce them to more poets so they’re familiar and comfortable with the most famous English poets and their works.

-Anyway, all of that is to say that April, which is National Poetry Month, seemed like a good time to share some of our favorite poetry books.
+Anyway, all of that is to say that April, which is National Poetry Month, seemed like a good time to share some of our favorite poetry books for kids.
 And if you have favorites of your own, I would be THRILLED to have more recommendations.

 - Tap Dancing on the Roof by Linda Sue Park, illustrated by Istvan Banyai.
 These poems are called sijo – it’s a Korean poem that is kind of like a haiku or limerick where it has a set pattern.
 A sijo is distinctive because of the surprise twist in the last line.
 When I taught a poetry unit as a librarian this was one of my favorite books to use, with so many terrific little poems in it, plus hilarious illustrations.
 I highly recommend this one.